ibm-cloud-docs/vmwaresolutions/archiref/vrw/vrw-underlay-network.md

 The workload cluster network design is closely aligned to that of a traditional vCenter Server deployment.
 VLANs and subnets are provisioned to support vMotion, vSAN, VTEPS for the Software-Defined Networking (SDN) network, and workload cluster host management functions.

 Within the workload clusters, NSX-T™ provides a highly secure and flexible software defined network to support the application requirements.
 NSX-T management is external to the workload cluster thus ensuring that network and security changes are not possible by anyone other than the designated administrators.
 All north-south network access in the workload cluster is done through private and secure connections by using IPsec or IBM Direct Link.
-The workload clusters are protected by the same edge gateway cluster with the vSRX or the physical FortiGate that protects the management plane.
+The workload clusters are protected by the same gateway cluster with the vSRX or the physical FortiGate that protects the management plane.

 ## IBM Cloud networking
 {: #vrw-underlay-network-cloud}